 When our Thomas Cook holiday was cancelled three weeks before we were due to fly out we looked everywhere for something of the same spec for a similar price and couldn’t find anything.
-In the end we booked a holiday with Mark Warner out of sheer desperation, having read reviews before we hoped that sacrificing two weeks for one and all inclusive for full board wouldn’t effect our holiday experience too much.
+In the end we booked a holiday to the Mark Warner Lemnos resort out of sheer desperation, having read reviews before we hoped that sacrificing two weeks for one and all inclusive for full board wouldn’t affect our holiday experience too much.
 We were just so pleased to have something booked and couldn’t wait to fly out.

-The flights were with British Airways and at times to make the most of our holiday – flying out early and coming back in the afternoon, giving us seven full days in Greece.
+The flights to Mark Warner Lemnos were with British Airways and at times to make the most of our holiday – flying out early and coming back in the afternoon, giving us seven full days in Greece.
 The flight was seamless – with breakfast on board, baggage included for all of us and seats together – two in front of two.

 We’d chosen Lemnos over other Mark Warner resorts as it had availability for the dates we wanted as well as morning childcare slots for both the children.
 Other than that we didn’t know much about it – just that it was an island in Greece and I’d seen Chloe’s posts about her holiday there last year.